List of 7400-series integrated circuits: Voltage translation

 All chips in this section have two power-supply pins to translate unidirectional logic signals between two different logic voltages.
+For example, the 74LVC1T family allows any voltage from 1.65V to 5.5V for the Vcca power pin, then any other voltage from 1.65V to 5.5V for the Vccb power pin.
 The logic families that support dual-supply voltage translation are AVC, AVCH, AXC, AXCH, AXP, LVC, where the "H" in AVCH and AXCH means "bus hold" feature.